aherbert/gdsc-smlm/docs/fitting_plugins.rst

      - Image output options
      - Applies to output images.

-       The ``Image Window`` specifies the number of consecutive frames from the results that should be plotted on a single ``ImageJ`` stack frame.
+       The ``Image window`` specifies the number of consecutive frames from the results that should be plotted on a single ``ImageJ`` stack frame.

        By default this parameter is zero.
 All localisations are plotted on the same output frame.